 BROOKS: Yeah, I'm not sure it was a deliberate lie.
 I'm not sure he understood what was going to happen to a lot of these people.
 It's interesting how they've shifted.
 The initial reaction was, well, there are going to be some winners and loser.
 There won't be so many losers.
 There'll be more winners.
 And so they were trying to weigh that balance.
 Now, if you heard the president last night, it's, well, we'll take care of the losers.
 So they're not trying to acknowledge - they not trying to - they're just trying to make everybody whole.

-BLOCK: We did hear the new healthcare.gov advisor, Jeffrey Zeintz today say the website is still a long way from where it needs to be.
+BLOCK: We did hear the new healthcare.gov adviser, Jeffrey Zeintz, today say the website is still a long way from where it needs to be.
 Do you think we're going to look at a delay of the individual mandate, maybe to take into account these procrastinators, Jonathan, that you're talking about?

 BLOCK: David, a delay of the individual mandate, what do you think?

 BROOKS: It would be a massive capitulation for them to do that.
 I'm sure they're trying to do everything they can to avoid that.
-But clearly - and I think healthcare experts have been telling this for, well, for at least a year, it's just hard to implement something so vast and so complicated without having a lot of mess, even if you do it well and they're not doing it particularly well.
+But clearly - and I think health care experts have been telling us this for, well, for at least a year, it's just hard to implement something so vast and so complicated without having a lot of mess, even if you do it well; and they're not doing it particularly well.

-Most of the experts I talk to do think that it will eventually be able to hammer us out some workable solutions, but we're in for a bumpy long period and a politically perilous period for Democrats as a result.
+Most of the experts I talk to do think that they'll eventually be able to hammer us out some workable solutions, but we're in for a bumpy, long period, and a politically perilous period for Democrats, as a result.

 BLOCK: David Brooks, that's a message that sells maybe very well in a blue state like New Jersey, but exactly to Jonathan's point, that's not the population that votes in Republican primaries.

 CAPEHART: A very, very different path.
 As you said in your intro and during his campaign, he is a progressive.
-He is an unapologetic liberal in a city that overwhelmingly went for his message.
-I think the problem or the key for him is going to be trying to ensure that that progressive message doesn't lead to higher crime, which is something that a lot of people in New York City are worried about no matter than political persuasion.
-But also what will that mean economically for the city?
+He is an unapologetic liberal, in a city that overwhelmingly went for his message.
+I think the problem - or the key for him is going to be trying to ensure that that progressive message doesn't lead to higher crime, which is something that a lot of people in New York City are worried about no matter their political persuasion.
+But also, what will that mean economically for the city?
 Will he be able to lead the city in the way that Mayor Bloomberg did, in the way that Mayor Giuliani did?

 BLOCK: And very briefly, David Brooks?